bljustice/titanic-survival-data-visualization/README.md

-#Titanic Passenger Survival Status Based on Age
+#Titanic Passenger Survival Status Based on Passenger Class

 ##Summary
-For this project, I visualized the number of titanic passengers that surived or died based on their age group.
+For this project, I visualized the number of titanic passengers that survived or died based on their passenger class.
 I decided to use a stacked bar chart to show this.
-I used R to aggregate each survivor's status using custom age groups, and wrote a new csv with this aggregated data.
+I used R to aggregate each survivor's status using each unique passenger class included in the dataset, and wrote a new csv with this aggregated data.
 The original dataset is names `titanic_data.csv` and the grouped version of this document used for the visualization is called `titanic_grouped_data.csv`.

+Class 1 is the highest class and class 3 is the lowest class.
+Based on my analysis I found that the lower a passenger's status was, the more likely it was that they did not survive after the Titanic crashed.
+This visualization also shows how much larger the lower class of passengers is compared to the other two classes (about 55% of all passengers included in the dataset).

 ##Design
 As stated in the summary portion, I decided to use a stacked bar chart for the design of this project.
-Bar charts are very useful for visualizing categorical data so I thought this was the best choice for conveying the purpose of the visualization.
-I used grey and orange colors for the two different categories since they're two of my favorite colors, and a legend to show users which color defined a particular subgroup.
-Finally, I used 2 different mouseover events, one changed the color of the particular bar hovered over to purple and the other displayed how many passengers were included in that particular group to make it easier to interpret the information displayed.
+Bar charts are very useful for visualizing categorical data so I thought this was the best choice for conveying this visualization's story.
+I used grey and orange colors for the two different categories since they're two of my favorite colors, and a legend to show users which color defines a particular subgroup.
+Finally, I used 2 different event handlers to add interactivity.
+The first changes the color of the particular bar hovered over to purple and displays how many passengers are included in that particular class.
+It also shows what percentage that group makes up of the entire passenger group.
+This helps users see how passenger survival is affected for each passenger group compared to the whole group, and also what percentage of passengers belonged to that group in general.
+The second event removes the element created from the first event once a user navigates away from that part of the chart, and returns the element to its original state.

 I received 3 different sets of feedback on the visualization.
 I have included screenshots as to how I changed my visualization based on them.